Skip to content

 Contractor impersonation email

-An attacker impersonated Andersen Construction, the contractor building McNeal Pavilion, and sent an email requesting a banking change for upcoming payments.
+An attacker posed as Andersen Construction, the contractor building McNeal Pavilion, and sent an email requesting a banking change for upcoming payments.

 $1.9 million wire transfer